freeman2712/Pong/README.md

 Running the Game:

-Only the utility.py need to be run by the python interpreter
+Only the utility.py is needed to be run by the python interpreter